EEN421/EEN421.github.io/_posts/Toolbox Announcement.md

 Blogs are the wrong place to fully explain:

-* Why problems appear in a specific order
+- Why problems appear in a specific order
-* How cost, exposure, identity, and response compound over time
+- How cost, exposure, identity, and response compound over time
-* When automation becomes liability instead of leverage
+- When automation becomes liability instead of leverage
-* Why “working” scripts and queries quietly rot
+- Why “working” scripts and queries quietly rot
-* What breaks six months later, not six minutes later
+- What breaks six months later — not six minutes later

-Trying to force that depth into blog posts would make them worse — heavier, longer, and less usable.
+Forcing that depth into blog posts would make them heavier, longer, and less usable.

 So I didn’t.